A: Yes. The flu shot covers FOUR strains – you don’t want to catch it again!

 The current flu vaccine is “quadrivalent” meaning it protects against four different flu viruses–two influenza A viruses and two influenza B viruses.

 If you’ve been laid low by the flu recently you KNOW you don’t want to go through that again.
 Go ahead and get that shot!
+It’s safe to do so once you fully recovered from your illness.

 Those Nerdy Girls